krishsinghhura/boulty/README.md

 - Provides a file explorer to navigate through generated files.
 - Displays a live code preview for selected files.
 - Utilizes AI to generate structured project files.
+- Allows users to download the entire generated project as a ZIP file.

 ## Tech Stack